 Figure 6.
-Fascia top location
+Fascia top location (Shown at rear for clarity)

 In the United Kingdom it is the law that a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every twelve months by a competent person (GAS SAFE REGISTER operative).
 We recommend that all gas appliances and their flues, wherever situated, are checked annually.